phar-io/phive/src/commands/help/help.md

 **status [--all]**
     Get a list of configured PHARs for the current directory

     _--all_          List all downloaded PHARs and their usages across the filesystem.
+    _-g, --global_   List globally installed phars

 **outdated**
     Get a list of phars that are outdated and could be updated